JEL: Editorial Policy

 Books that are well-researched and make original contributions to economics will tend to be those selected for review.
 Textbooks will not be reviewed.
 Collections of previously published articles will not be reviewed unless some value is added by bringing the articles together.
-Edited volumes such as festschrifts and conference volumes will be reviewed only if they are in some way distinctive; an edited volume is more likely to be reviewed if it is covering a single, coherent theme rather than mixing papers on a wide assortment of topics.
+Edited volumes such as festschrifts and conference volumes will be reviewed only if they are in some way distinctive; an edited volume is more likely to be reviewed if it covers a single, coherent theme rather than mixing papers on a wide assortment of topics.

-Most reviews are short (up to 900 words).
+Most reviews are short (around 900 words).
 A review should be written so as to inform a wide readership of professional economists, explaining what the book is about and enabling a prospective reader to decide whether to read the book.
 For books of particular importance for the profession, longer reviews may be commissioned.

 As a matter of policy, the Journal does not publish unsolicited reviews, nor does it accept offers to review specific books.
 The Journal does not publish rebuttals or comments on book reviews.
 The Journal does, however, welcome general expressions of interest from American Economic Association members who would like to review books.

 Complete indexing and abstracting of articles published in economics (currently from over 1,000 journals) is available electronically on EconLit.
 A subset of this information (covering about 210 journals) appeared in the printed Journal of Economic Literature through December 1999.